aman-v1729/prof-review-portal/README.md

 9. Admin Actions have also been created to BAN users in the User Model.
 There has two options:
   i) a 15 day ban
   ii) a permanent ban
+  Banning bans the email-id from re-registering during the duration.

 10. The admin can also order the posts according to their date created.
 This allows a check on the recent activity of the users.